-County/City: Nevada County Three-Year Program and Expenditure Plan Annual Update Annual Revenue and Ex penditure Report Local Mental Health Director Name: County Auditor-Cor ntroller / City Financial Officer in one 7 only 1 mandar officer Phebe Bell, MSW Name: Gina Will Telephone Number: (530) 470-2784 Telephone Number: (530 0) 265-1580 E-Mail: Phebe.Bell@nevadacountyca.gov E-mail: Gina.Will@neva dacountyca.gov Local Mental Health Mailing Address: 500 Crown Point Circle, STE 120 Grass Valley, CA 95945 or as directed by the State Department of Health Care Serv Accountability Commission, and that all expenditures are considered Act (MHSA), including Welfare and Institutions Code (WIC) 9 of the California Code of Regulations sections 3400 and 3 an approved plan or update and that MHSA funds will only Act.
-Other than funds placed in a reserve in accordance without spent for their authorized purpose within the time period be deposited into the fund and available for counties in futured lateral under penalty of perjury under the laws of this state expenditure report is true and correct to the best of my known Phebe Bell, MSW consistent with the requirem sections 5813.5, 5830, 58-3410.
-I further certify that a be used for programs spect than approved plan, any fid specified in WIC section 5 re years. ents of the Mental Health Services 40, 5847, 5891, and 5892; and Title II expenditures are consistent with sified in the Mental Health Services unds allocated to a county which are 5892(h), shall revert to the state to Local Mental Health Director (PRINT) Signature Date I hereby certify that for the fiscal year ended June 30, 2021 local Mental Health Services (MHS) Fund (WIC 5892(f)); an annually by an independent auditor and the most recent aud 30, I further certify that for the fiscal year end recorded as revenues in the local MHS Fund; that County/C by the Board of Supervisors and recorded in compliance wire with WIC section 5891(a), in that local MHS funds may not I declare under penalty of perjury under the laws of this stat report attached, is true and correct to the best of my knowledge. nd that the County's/City's fidit report is dated ed June 30, 2021, the City MHSA expenditures and the such appropriations; and be loaned to a county generate that the foregoing, and if inancial statements are audited for the fiscal year ended June e State MHSA distributions were ad transfers out were appropriated that the County/City has complied eral fund or any other county fund.
-Gina Will Signature Date County Auditor Controller / City Financial Officer (PRINT)
+County/City: Nevada County

+Three-Year Program and Expenditure Plan

+□ Annual Update

+□ Annual Revenue and Expenditure Report

+Local Mental Health Director Name: County Auditor-Controller / City Financial Officer Phebe Bell, MSW Name: Marcia L. Salter Telephone Number: (530) 470-2784 Telephone Number: (530) 265-1251 E-Mail: Phebe.Bell@co.nevada.ca.us E-mail: Marcia.Salter@co.nevada.ca.us Local Mental Health Mailing Address: 500 Crown Point Circle, STE 120 Grass Valley, CA 95945

+I hereby certify that the Three-Year Program and Expenditure Plan, Annual Update or Annual Revenue and Expenditure Report is true and correct and that the County has complied with all fiscal accountability requirements as required by law or as directed by the State Department of Health Care Services and the Mental Health Services Oversight and Accountability Commission, and that all expenditures are consistent with the requirements of the Mental Health Services Act (MHSA), including Welfare and Institutions Code (WIC) sections 5813.5, 5830, 5840, 5847, 5891, and 5892; and Title 9 of the California Code of Regulations sections 3400 and 3410.
+I further certify that all expenditures are consistent with an approved plan or update and that MHSA funds will only be used for programs specified in the Mental Health Services Act.
+Other than funds placed in a reserve in accordance with an approved plan, any funds allocated to a county which are not spent for their authorized purpose within the time period specified in WIC section 5892(h), shall revert to the state to be deposited into the fund and available for counties in future years.

+I declare under penalty of perjury under the laws of this state that the foregoing and the attached update/revenue and expenditure report is true and correct to the best of my knowledge.

+Phebe Bell, MSW

+Local Mental Health Director (PRINT)

+Signature

+Date

+I hereby certify that for the fiscal year ended June 30, 2021 , the County/City has maintained an interest-bearing local Mental Health Services (MHS) Fund (WIC 5892(f)); and that the County's/City's financial statements are audited annually by an independent auditor and the most recent audit report is dated for the fiscal year ended June 30, for the fiscal year ended June 30, for the fiscal year ended June 30, for the State MHSA distributions were recorded as revenues in the local MHS Fund; that County/City MHSA expenditures and transfers out were appropriated by the Board of Supervisors and recorded in compliance with such appropriations; and that the County/City has complied with WIC section 5891(a), in that local MHS funds may not be loaned to a county general fund or any other county fund.

+I declare under penalty of perjury under the laws of this state that the foregoing, and if there is a revenue and expenditure report attached, is true and correct to the best of my knowledge.

+Marcia L. Salter

+Signature

+Date

+County Auditor Controller / City Financial Officer (PRINT)

-1 Welfare and Institutions Code Sections 5847(b)(9) and 5899(a) Three-Year Program and Expenditure Plan, Annual Update, and RER Certification (07/22/2013)
+1 Welfare and Institutions Code Sections 5847(b)(9) and 5899(a)

-FY 2023/24 Mental Health Services Act Annual Update Funding Summary
+FY 2022/23 Mental Health Services Act Annual Update Funding Summary

-County: Nevada Date: 4/5/23
+Date: 4/13/22